Brendan838/Path-of-Exile-Analysis/README.md

 This repository contains Project 1 of the University of Minnesota Data Visualization and Analytics Boot Camp.
 The project's goal was to develop a hypothesis based on public datasets, load the data into pandas DataFrames for analysis and manipulation, and create visualizations using matplotlib to present findings.

-Our final presentation, shared with the class, can be viewed in `final_presentation.pdf`.
+Our final presentation, shared with the class, can be viewed in `Project Slide Show.pdf`.

 ---